Home

 Doodle Notes and End of Chapter/Discussion Activities

 Each chapter comes with doodle notes and an End of Chapter/Discussion Activity.
 Doodle notes are notes students take that involve more drawing than writing.
 Students will have a prompt to help them know what to focus on while listening/reading the chapter and what to take notes on.
 The activities focus on multiple different skills, Central Idea, Supporting Details, Problem/Solution, Cause/Effect, Summaries, Story Elements, Inferences, and more.
-There are also some discussion activities where students will need to work in groups discussing a prompt about the chapter.
+There are also 8 discussion activities where students will need to work in groups discussing a prompt about the chapter.

 Slideshow